UPHL-BioNGS/Cecret/paper/paper.md

 These features enable reliable execution in secure or air-gapped systems while preserving analytical consistency.

 The reliance on cloud-based assets and remote plugins in some modern workflows can introduce challenges in restricted-access or high-security laboratory environments.
-CECRET was designed with operational portability in mind, minimizing external dependencies and ensuring a execution model that is particularly suited for air-gapped or network-restricted public health workstations.
+CECRET was designed with operational portability in mind, minimizing external dependencies and ensuring an execution model that is particularly suited for air-gapped or network-restricted public health workstations.

 ## Research Impact Statement